 However, since chickens are notorious for gobbling up anything they can fit inside their beaks, including tiny hard objects, you’ll want to take the digestion process up a notch every week or so.

-A vacuum-sealed galvanized drinker can do wonders for your chickens; it also keeps you from dwelling on the question: how long can chickens go without water?
+Consider chicken watering systems and ideas.
+A vacuum-sealed galvanized drinker can do wonders for your chickens.
+It also keeps you from dwelling on the question: How long can chickens go without water?

 You’ll also want to keep them on a level surface so that the water inside them doesn’t drain away.